mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 For a different release
 -----------------------
-2. Move to CMake 3 [#9362](http://trac.mantidproject.org/mantid/ticket/9362), rework cmake as a whole, re-examine the package structure
+1. Move to CMake 3 [#9362](http://trac.mantidproject.org/mantid/ticket/9362), rework cmake as a whole, re-examine the package structure
-2. Move to Qt 5
+1. Move to Qt 5
-3. Move to Python 3
+1. Move to Python 3
-4. Move to visual studio 2015 community edition
-5. Investigate breaking issues with updated dependencies
+1. Investigate breaking issues with updated dependencies
     1. [Poco 1.6](http://trac.mantidproject.org/mantid/ticket/10976)
     2. oce 0.17 or OpenCascade 6.8
     3. iPython 3.0